When people care enough about something to do it well, those who

 As this example suggests, the rate at which technology increases

-our productive capacity is probably polynomial, rather than linear.
+our productive capacity is probably exponential, rather than linear.

 So we should expect to see ever-increasing variation in individual